These Signs of Balding Can Be Reversed

 Is your hair not working with you anymore?
 Has your normal style been more difficult to finish?
 This often serves as an early sign of male pattern balding.
 Styles that require full and thick hair will suddenly fall flat.
 Have you been rocking a ponytail for years that’s suddenly lighter?
 What about a widening part?

 Many of these warning signs will show up prior to other symptoms.
 Fortunately, this presents another early opportunity to attack the problem head on.
-If you’re getting suspicious, check out the BSG Dispatch for hairstyling tips to hold you over until you have a permanent plan.
+If you’re getting suspicious, check out the BSG Mag for hairstyling tips to hold you over until you have a permanent plan.

 Temporary Hair Loss